A quick search for rainy day activities with kids offers endless lists of indoor projects and games. It made me wonder – who are these lists for?

 I realize that one of the reasons my kids have spent a lot of time outside is because they had friends to play with.
 If we were the only family with kids that age on the street, it would have been tough.
 I would have needed to be more involved – if not to entertain, then to referee.
 And if we add rain to that mix… Well, I can see where building a blanket fort might look pretty appealing.

 In fact, the National Wildlife Federation polled more than 1,000 parents about the barriers to getting their kids outside, and weather topped their list of reasons to keep kids indoors.
-The weather topped their list (61%) over concerns about strangers (38%), homework (31%), and a busy schedule (5%).
+Weather (61%) was more of a concern than strangers (38%), homework (31%), and a busy schedule (5%).

 The benefits of playing in the rain